MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 ## Activity filters
 Below is a list of the activity filters that can be applied.
 Most filters support multiple values as well as NOT, in order to provide you with a very powerful tool for policy creation.

 -   Activity ID - Search only for specific activities by their ID.
-This filter is very useful when you connect MCAS to your SIEM (using the SIEM agent), and you want to further investigate alerts within the MCAS portal.
+This filter is very useful when you connect Cloud App Security to your SIEM (using the SIEM agent), and you want to further investigate alerts within the Cloud App Security portal.

 -   Activity objects – Search for the objects the activity was performed on.
 This filter applies to file, folder, user or app objects.
     - Activity object ID - the ID of the object (file, folder, user or app ID).